Social care assessment under the Care Act 2014

 How does the LA assess the impact on my wellbeing?

-If you meet two or more of the eligible outcomes from the table above the LA will ask you about the impact this has on your wellbeing.
+If you meet 2 or more of the eligible outcomes from the table above the LA will ask you about the impact this has on your wellbeing.
 Wellbeing means:

 - being treated with respect and having self-respect,